 It may be normal to have a little drool on your pillow as you sleep, but what if it's happening…all the time?
 To the point where you can feel excessive saliva building up in your mouth?

 Your body makes a lot of, well, stuff every day.
-In fact, it churns out one to two liters of saliva and mucous daily, says Sam Huh, MD, assistant professor in otolaryngology at Mount Sinai in New York City.
+In fact, it churns out one to two liters of saliva and mucus daily, says Sam Huh, MD, ENT and assistant professor in otolaryngology at Mount Sinai in New York City.
 "Most of the time, we just swallow [this fluid] without thinking about it," he says.

 Video of the Day

-But if you notice you're drooling more, you may either be producing excess saliva or having trouble swallowing the entirely normal amounts your body is making.
+But if you notice you're drooling more, you may either be producing excess saliva (a condition called sialorrhea or ptyalism) or having trouble swallowing the entirely normal amounts your body is making.
 Either can be a sign to get checked out or talk to your doc.
-Here's what might be going on — and what to do about it:

 1. You Have Acid Reflux

 This is called "water brash," or a sudden rush of saliva, according to the International Foundation for Gastrointestinal Disorders.
 It happens during reflux when saliva and acid is regurgitated up into your mouth.

 If you notice this happening, along with other common symptoms of reflux, including a sour taste in your mouth, frequent burping, heartburn and bad breath, make an appointment with your PCP.

 If you feel as if there is something caught in your throat, make an appointment ASAP, as certain cancers, such as esophageal cancer, can cause difficulty swallowing, per the National Institute on Deafness and Other Communication Disorders.

 If your reflux is persistent, ask your doctor about trying stronger over-the-counter medications called proton-pump inhibitors like Prilosec or Nexium.